Skip to content

 ADA testing helps ensure your website works well for people with disabilities and that your site meets the requirements set by the Americans with Disabilities Act.
 When websites aren’t properly tested for accessibility, two big problems can occur:

 First, you might face legal issues.
 Take the famous Domino’s Pizza case, where a person who was blind couldn’t order pizza through their website or app because they weren’t compatible with screen readers.
-This led to a lawsuit that went all the way to the Supreme Court, which decided to uphold the judgement against Domino’s by a lower court.
+This led to a lawsuit that went all the way to the Supreme Court, which decided to uphold the judgment against Domino’s by a lower court.

 Second, you’re missing out on connecting with a huge audience.
 About 13.5% of the U.S. population has disabilities, representing $490 billion in spending power.
 That’s a lot of potential customers who might struggle to use your website if it’s not properly tested.